TarekLP/CS2ServerMaker/doc/mapDataWrapper.md

 **adding new steam collection**

-to add a new steam collection, call the `RegisterNewCollection`
+to add a new steam collection, call the `MapDataWrapper.RegisterNewCollection()`

 this method does not add dupplicates and can handle invalid collections (hidden or non existing)